-- Discoverable: Progressive web apps are websites or web applications that have additional features and functionalities.
+- Discoverable: Progressive web apps are websites or applications with additional features and functionalities.
 Users can search these apps through search engine applications.
 Companies are not required to upload these to the App Store or Play Store.

 - App-like: Progressive web apps render the look and feel of native applications.
-Even though the approaches used to create, share, launch, and update PWAs are fundamentally different from native applications, they provide similar features that native web apps offer.
+Even though the approaches used to create, share, launch, and update PWAs fundamentally differ from native applications, they provide similar features that native web apps offer.

 - Connectivity and Independence: PWA works seamlessly even when connected to low internet speed.